 St Jude

-A small, soft, wrinkly cow’s milk cheese from Suffolk.
+A small, soft, wrinkly cow’s milk cheese from Norfolk.
 Inspired by the French cheese St Marcellin, its rich and buttery flavour coexists with a luxuriously light texture.

 This cheese intentionally has a very thin mould rind.
 Because of this, wild moulds- spots of blue, green and grey moulds, often develop on the surface during maturation.
 They are perfectly safe to eat and do not negatively affect the flavour of the cheese.